robertor12345/CheckoutPaymentsApiInterviewTask/README.md

 5. Once you have verified that both of these are correct, click publish

-6. You should now be able to view the sql server "MSSQLLocalDB" and the new database "PaymentsDatabase"  after connecting within SQL Server Managment Studio
+6. You should now be able to view the SQL server "MSSQLLocalDB" and the new database "PaymentsDatabase"  after connecting within SQL Server Managment Studio
 ```
 Run the Payments API: